kartolo/direct_mail/Documentation/Configuration/InstallingTheExtension/Index.rst

   persistent connection while sending direct mails, only used when sending through SMTP is enabled

+- **Use HTTP to fetch**: always use http to fetch the newsletter regardless https in BE

 If you are upgrading to version 2.0+ from an earlier version, an additional entry may be presented in the function drop-down menu of the extension manager: UPDATE!
 This option provides a function to